 It is renowned for its scenic beauty, making it a popular tourist destination, and it is also home to some of the world’s most luxurious villas.
 The lake has several small towns located along its shoreline, including Bellagio, Menaggio, and Varenna.

-There are numerous activities to enjoy on Lake Como such as swimming, sailing, windsurfing and even skiing in the winter months.
-It is also possible to take boat trips around the lake, with regular ferry services connecting many of the towns and villages along its shoreline.
+Enjoy activities such as swimming, sailing, windsurfing and even skiing in the winter months.
+It is also possible to take boat trips, with regular ferry services connecting many of the towns and villages along its shoreline.

 WHERE TO STAY IN COMO